alexfalkowski/standort/README.md

 We have checked in the free version of [ip2location.bin](assets/ip2location.bin)

+## Countries/Continents

+The service allows you to get the location based on [latitude/longitude](https://www.latlong.net/) using the power of [free maps](https://geojson-maps.ash.ms/).

 ## Development

 If you would like to contribute, here is how you can get started.